alf45tar/Pedalino/README.md

 - Legacy MIDI OUT and MIDI IN connector
 - Every MIDI port can route MIDI messages received from other interface
 - Auto-sensing footswitches and expression pedals
+- Modular assemply of easy to find pieces of hardware and re-use of open source software libraries

 ## Applications
 - Change preset to your favourite guitar rig